 If you’re a musician or songwriter on a tight budget, you may wish to be able to create podcasts, interviews, voiceovers, or even just vocals or perhaps an acoustic guitar.

-The majority of people in these circumstances don’t require exceptionally high quality to do their tasks, thus the USB microphone is adequate.
+Most people in these circumstances don’t require exceptionally high quality to do their tasks, thus the USB microphone is adequate.

 Still uncertain?
 Let’s investigate both of these possibilities a bit more to determine which would be the best choice for you.